 You can either wander around on your own and check out the classic retro Vegas hotels and casinos, like the Golden Nugget and Four Queens, and see some of the area’s quirky points of interest, like a pyramid of a million dollars at Binion’s or a chunk of the Blarney Stone at The D.

-Of course, it wouldn’t be Vegas without a few quirky restaurants to grab a bite, like Evel Pie, an Evel Kneivel-themed pizza joint (this is where Jess and Justin of Uprooted Traveler had pizza to cap off their Vegas wedding!), or Atomic Liquors, the oldest bar in Vegas that got its name, when patrons flocked here in the late 1940s and early 1950s to watch atomic bomb blast testings from the roof!
+Of course, it wouldn’t be Vegas without a few quirky restaurants to grab a bite, like Evel Pie, an Evel Kneivel-themed pizza joint (this is where Jess and Justin of Uprooted Traveler had pizza to cap off their Vegas wedding!), or Atomic Liquors.
+This is actually the oldest bar in Vegas that got its name, when patrons flocked here in the late 1940s and early 1950s to watch atomic bomb blast testings from the roof!

 If you want to learn more about Vegas and some of its sordid history, join a group tour, like this one or this one, that will guide visitors to all the must-see locations in the downtown and Fremont Street area.
 Many of the casinos along Fremont Street were associated with the mob and there’s tons of fascinating stories about the unsavory happenings over the last century.
 And, as a bonus, the guides are usually locals who can provide an insider look at what it’s actually like to live in Sin City.

-If you’re particularly interested in Vegas’ seedier side, the Mob Museum is an incredible museum that chronicles the history of the mafia in the United States and Las Vegas, including interactive exhibits and even a real-life speakeasy.
-It’s definitely one of the most fun museums I’ve ever been to!
+If you’re particularly interested in Vegas’ seedier side, the Mob Museum is an incredible museum that chronicles the history of the mafia in the United States and Las Vegas, with lots of interactive exhibits.

 In the evening, it would be a waste to visit the entertainment capital of the world without seeing a show.
 You’ll have endless options to choose from here, such as: